ltelab/disdrodb/docs/source/contribute_data.rst

    -  Stores a standard set of metadata and measurement issues of each disdrometer.
    -  Central storage is provided in the ``disdro-data`` Git repository.
    -  The ``/metadata`` folder contains a YAML metadata file called ``<station_name>.yml``.
-It has a ``data_url`` key that references to the remote/online repository where station's raw data are stored.
+It has a ``disdrodb_data_url`` key that references to the remote/online repository where station's raw data are stored.
 At this URL, a single zip file provides all data available for a given station.

 Data transfer upload and download schema: